Dick Hallorann: Reception

 Hallorann's portrayal in the book, as well as the performance by Scatman Crothers, have been positively received by fans.
 While not as well acclaimed as Crothers' portrayal, Melvin Van Peebles' portrayal of Hallorann in the 1997 miniseries adaptation was praised.

 Hallorann's death in the film adaptation of The Shining is seen as being one of the first movies to start the trope of "The Black Guy Always Dies First In Horror Movies".
 This is a trope that recognises the fact that African-American or minority characters often do not survive horror movies, and are sometimes the first to be killed off.
 Hallorann is the first person killed in The Shining, is one of two deaths (along with Jack Torrance) in the film, and is the only on-screen death.

-For his performance as Hallorann, Crothers won the Saturn Award for Best Supporting Actor in 1981, as well as Best Supporting Actor from the Academy of Science Fiction, Fantasy or Horror for his portrayal.
+For his performance as Hallorann, Crothers won the Saturn Award for Best Supporting Actor in 1981; Crothers also won Best Supporting Actor from the Academy of Science Fiction, Fantasy or Horror for his portrayal.